ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-17.  **True or false**: If we have a committee of $K$ trained models and the errors are uncorrelated, then by averaging them the average error of a model is reduced by a factor of $K$.
+Q. **True or false**: If we have a committee of $K$ trained models and the errors are uncorrelated, then by averaging them the average error of a model is reduced by a factor of $K$.

 <details><summary><b>Answer</b></summary>